 We Subject Our Employment Data to a Voluntary Sample Audit

-To our knowledge, we were the first law school to voluntarily subject its employment data to an audit process.
-Beginning with the JD Class of 2010, our raw employment statistics have been audited on a sample basis by the University of Denver’s Office of Institutional Compliance & Internal Audit, an independent office reporting directly to the Audit Committee of the University of Denver’s Board of Trustees.
-While the audit is performed on a sample basis, we do not control the sample.
-Instead, we make all of our employment outcomes and supporting documentation available to the audit department, which then selects and audits the sample.
+To our knowledge, we were the first law school in the nation to voluntarily subject its JD employment data to an audit process.
+For the classes of 2010 through 2012, our employment statistics were audited on a sample basis by the University of Denver’s Office of Institutional Compliance & Internal Audit, an independent office reporting directly to the Audit Committee of the University of Denver’s Board of Trustees.
+While the audits were performed on a sample basis, we did not control the samples.
+Instead, we made all of our employment outcomes and supporting documentation available to the audit department, which then selects and audits the sample.
 Our effort to maximize public trust in our employment reporting has been recognized in the ABA Journal.
-We will continue to subject our employment reporting to an audit process and we hope that other law schools will join us.

 Soon, all law schools will be subject to the ABA’s Protocol for Reviewing Law Graduate Employment Data.
 In 2014, we were one of four law schools that worked voluntarily with the ABA to test the protocol using class of 2013 employment data.
 We look forward to the implementation of the ABA Protocol in 2015.